demisto/content/Packs/AWS-GuardDuty/Integrations/AWSGuardDutyEventCollector/README.md

 Amazon Web Services Guard Duty Service Event Collector integration for Cortex XSIAM.

-This is the default integration for this content pack when configured by the Data Onboarder in XSIAM.
+This is the default integration for this content pack when configured by the Data Onboarder in Cortex XSIAM.

 ## Configure AWS - GuardDuty Event Collector on Cortex XSOAR